frankhecker/gettingdatacoursera/CodeBook.md

 * fBodyBodyGyroJerkMag_std: Standard deviation of magnitude of FFT results for body angular velocity jerk signals.

+The original `features_info.txt` file does not explicitly specify the units for the measurements.
+In general measurements of acceleration would be given as m/s^2 (meters per second squared) and measurments of velocity as m/s (meters per second); whether or not this is true in the case of the original data set is unclear.

 \[1\] "Human Activity Recognition Using Smartphones Dataset, Version 1.0", Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto, Smartlab - Non Linear Complex Systems Laboratory, DITEN -